ozone4real/pidgin-spec/README.md

 # pidgin-spec
 Simple DSL for writing Ruby unit tests in Pidgin language.
 Developed with pure Ruby

-#### JUST FOR FUN
-Decided to apply what I have learnt from Meta-Programming in Ruby.
-This is what I could come up with.
 ### Installation
 To install run:
 ```